jia1/jia1.github.io/content/posts/data-wrangling.md

 draft: false
 tags: ["software","nus","nushackers","cli"]
 ---
-I managed to catch one of NUS Hackers' workshops, "Hacker Tools: Data Wrangling" by Julius.
+I managed to catch one of the NUS Hackers' workshops, "Hacker Tools: Data Wrangling" by Julius.
 I got to learn many new things since I don't use CLI for text processing.
-Julius' slides can be found in [his GitHub repo](https://github.com/indocomsoft/hackertools-slides/blob/master/3-data-wrangling/data-wrangling.pdf).
+Julius' slides are in [his GitHub repo](https://github.com/indocomsoft/hackertools-slides/blob/master/3-data-wrangling/data-wrangling.pdf).

-Below is a very brief and dry summary of what I think are more important to me.
+Below is a very brief and dry summary of what is more important to me.
 If I "miss" something out, it's likely because I remembered it before.
 This summary does no justice to the workshop, but I want to write them down here before I forget.

 ##### `cat TEXT | grep -vE REGEX`